rmarable/ParallelClusterMaker/README.md

 * Configure the AWS CLI.

-* Ensure that the IAM account or role you are using to build ParallelCluster stacks has permission to run the required API calls by either assigning admin rights or creating a custom role using this template as a source:
+* Ensure that the IAM account or role you are using to build ParallelCluster stacks has permission to run the required API calls by either assigning it admin rights or creating a custom role using this template as a source:

 ```ParallelClusterMaker/JumphostMaker/templates/ParallelClusterInstancePolicy.json_src```